MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/corrupted-guide.md

 ## Fix a corrupted guide

-You can fix a corrupted guide by using a flow in the model-driven app.
+You can fix a corrupted guide by running a flow in the model-driven app.